ec-jrc/lisflood-lisvap/4_LISVAP_run/index.md

 ## Running LISVAP

 There is no difference in running LISVAP in a Docker container or directly by source code.
-You need to prepare your XML settings file and pass it as argument.
+You need to prepare your XML settings file and pass it as an argument.

-The layout of the settings file is detailed in [LISVAP Settings file](/lisflood-lisvap/3_2_LISVAP_settingsfile/).
+You find the description of the settings file together with the link to the template in [LISVAP Settings file](/lisflood-lisvap/3_2_LISVAP_settingsfile/).

-Along with source code, you will have a [settings_tpl.xml](https://raw.githubusercontent.com/ec-jrc/lisflood-lisvap/master/settings_tpl.xml) file to use as a template to start writing your own settings.
+In the following a description how to run LISVAP, presuming you have prepared you own base maps, meteorological input and the settings file.
+In order to help you get started we have prepared [two case studies](https://ec-jrc.github.io/lisflood-lisvap/6_LISVAP_tests/) that you can try out after familiarizing first with this section.

 ### ... in a Docker container